CesiumGS/cesium-unreal/Documentation/upgrade-to-2.0-guide.md

 ### Primitive Features

 The `FCesiumPrimitiveFeatures` struct acts as a Blueprints-accessible version of `EXT_mesh_features`.
-It allows access to all of the feature ID sets of a primitive using the **"Get Feature ID Sets"** Blueprints function (`UCesiumPrimitiveFeaturesBlueprintLibrary::GetFeatureIDSets`).
-The **"Get Feature ID Sets Of Type"** function (`UCesiumPrimitiveFeaturesBlueprintLibrary::GetFeatureIDSetsOfType`) can also be used to filter for a specific type of feature IDs.
+It allows access to all of the feature ID sets of a primitive using the **"Get Feature ID Sets"** Blueprints function.
+The **"Get Feature ID Sets Of Type"** function can also be used to filter for a specific type of feature IDs.

-Previously, users could use the **"Get Feature ID From Face ID"** function (`UCesiumMetadataUtilityBlueprintLibrary::GetFeatureIDFromFaceID`) to sample feature IDs from a `FCesiumMetadataPrimitive`.
+Previously, users could use the **"Get Feature ID From Face ID"** function to sample feature IDs from a `FCesiumMetadataPrimitive`.
 In Cesium for Unreal v2.0.0, this function has been deprecated.
-Instead, use **"Get Feature ID From Face"** (`UCesiumPrimitiveFeaturesBlueprintLibrary::GetFeatureIDFromFace`).
+Instead, use **"Get Feature ID From Face"**.
 This function retrieves the feature ID associated with a given face index, from the specified `FCesiumPrimitiveFeatures` and `FCesiumFeatureIdSet`.
 Here's an example of how one might retrieve the feature ID of a primitive hit by a `LineTrace`:

 ![Example feature ID picking script](Images/getFeatureIdFromFaceExample.jpeg)

 **Note**: This function does not interface well with feature ID textures or implicit feature IDs, since these feature ID types make it possible for a face to have multiple feature IDs.
 In these cases, the feature ID of the first vertex of the face is returned.

+Additionally, `UCesiumMetadataPrimitiveBlueprintLibrary::GetFirstVertexIDFromFaceID` has been deprecated.
+Use `GetFirstVertexFromFace` from `UCesiumPrimitiveFeaturesBlueprintLibrary` instead.

 <h2 id="ext-structural-metadata">Retrieving metadata from `EXT_structural_metadata`</h2>